-- 190 We assessed the model's overall performance and ability to estimate abundance, - 191 demographic rates, and detection parameters without bias by testing it on simulated data. - 192 We generated a total of 10 simulated datasets in five steps.
-First, we simulated 15-year - 193 time-series of survival and recruitment rates from biologically plausible values for averages - and in the case of recruitment among-year variation in demographic rates (survival was - held constant across years).
-Second, we used the yearly demographic rate and realistic - initial population densities to simulate stochastic population dynamics in 50 distinct sites.Third, we simulated the grouping of individuals in each site by first determining the - 197 Find, we simulated the grouping of individuals in each site by first determining the 198 expected number of groups in a site (based on the average group size of 5.6 from our - 199 ptarmigan data) and then distributing individuals among groups via multinomial trials. - 200 Fourth, we assigned a distance from transect line to each group and simulated the line - transect survey in all 50 sites across 15 years.
-Finally, we simulated 5-year time-series of - radio-telemetry data (= survival from one year to the next) for a subset of individuals (30 - 203 per year on average) using the simulated survival probabilities for each relevant year.
-We 204 then fit the IDSM to each of the 10 simulated datasets three times, using distinct seeds for - both simulating initial values and initiating and running the MCMC.
-Model implementation - 206 for simulated data tests was largely identical to that for real data and is described in detail - 207 below.
-For assessing model performance, fit, and bias, we 1) compared model estimates to - the true values of parameters used for data simulations visually, 2) correlated estimated - and true values, and 3) calculated two metrics to measure bias: the proportion of samples - above the true value (corresponding to Bayesian p-values) and the root-mean squaredeviation (RMSD).
+192 We assessed the model's overall performance and ability to estimate abundance, 193 demographic rates, and detection parameters without bias by testing it on simulated data.
+194 We generated a total of 10 simulated datasets in five steps.
+First, we simulated 15-year 195 time-series of survival and recruitment rates from biologically plausible values for averages and - in the case of recruitment - among-year variation in demographic rates (survival was 196 197 held constant across years).
+Second, we used the yearly demographic rate and realistic 198 initial population densities to simulate stochastic population dynamics in 50 distinct sites.
+199 Third, we simulated the grouping of individuals in each site by first determining the 200 expected number of groups in a site (based on the average group size of 5.6 from our 201 ptarmigan data) and then distributing individuals among groups via multinomial trials.
+202 Fourth, we assigned a distance from transect line to each group and simulated the line 203 transect survey in all 50 sites across 15 years.
+Finally, we simulated 5-year time-series of radio-telemetry data (= survival from one year to the next) for a subset of individuals (30 per 204 205 year on average) using the simulated survival probabilities for each relevant year.
+We then 206 fit the IDSM to each of the 10 simulated datasets three times, using distinct seeds for both 207 simulating initial values and initiating and running the MCMC.
+Model implementation for 208 simulated data tests was largely identical to that for real data and is described in detail 209 below.
+For assessing model performance, fit, and bias, we 1) compared model estimates 210 to the true values of parameters used for data simulations visually, 2) correlated estimated 211 and true values, and 3) calculated two metrics to measure bias: the proportion of samples 212 above the true value (corresponding to Bayesian p-values) and the root-mean square 213 deviation (RMSD).

-212 2.3 Case study
+214 2.3 Case study